-The Responsible Business Committee of the Board of Lloyds Banking Group, as part of its oversight of its performance (including that of the Company, as a Responsible Business) - governs Lloyds Banking Group's approach to business ethics and modern slavery.
+The Responsible Business Committee of the Board of Lloyds Banking Group, as part of its oversight of its performance (including that of the Company) as a responsible business, governs the approach to human rights.
+Lloyds Banking Group's Human Rights Position Statement can be found on the Lloyds Banking Group website.